amir-mln/nextify/README.md

 This is a music app that is basically a spotify clone.
 The project was initially created by coding along a [FrontendMasters](https://frontendmasters.com/courses/fullstack-app-next/) project-based course.

-In order to not make this app just a `copy and paste` version of the course i tried to do things as differently as i could.

-- I implemented the layout differently.
-- I used typescript way more strictly than the instructor did.
-- My state management is different.
-- ...

-I'll add more features such as song upload, single song play, creating playlist and ... .
+In order to make this more than just a project that was coded along a course, i added features such as song upload, single song play, creating new playlist; I also used typescript way more strictly than the course instructor did.

 ## Getting Started